 The History of the Hackesche Höfe

-Also during this time, the Hackesche Höfe were designed by Kurt Berndt and opened after a long period of construction.
+Also during this time, the Hackesche Höfe courtyards were designed by Kurt Berndt and opened after a long period of construction.
 The famous Art Nouveau façade of the courtyards as well as the Neumann banqueting halls (the Chamäleon Theater is housed in the largest hall) were designed by August Endell.
-Already when it opened, the special feature of the courtyard area was the communal coexistence of residential areas, office spaces, storage facilities, stores and cultural centres.
+Already when it opened, a special feature of the courtyard complex was the communal coexistence of residential areas, office spaces, storage facilities, stores and cultural centres.
 This is still the same today.

-The courtyards survived the Second World War with hardly any damage.
-After being renovated, the Hackesche Höfe were placed under monument protection in 1977; however, they were sorely neglected during the post-war years.
-Between 1994 and 1997, the courtyards were extensively and completely renovated thanks to the many investors and the monument protection authority and have again been one of Berlin’s great attractions ever since.
+The Hackesche Höfe survived the Second World War with hardly any damage.
+After being renovated, the courtyards were placed under monument protection in 1977; however, they were sorely neglected during the post-war years.
+Between 1994 and 1997, the courtyards were extensively and completely renovated thanks to the many investors and the monument protection authority, and have once again become one of Berlin’s standout attractions ever since.

 Our Theatre through the Ages